yob/lita-gsuite/README.md

 # lita-googleapps

-A lita plugin for interacting a Google Apps account.
+A lita plugin for interacting with a Google Apps account.

 By design, only read-only access is requested.
 This is intended to provide some visibility into the account, not provide administrative functions.